MiaYang23/MiaYang23.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+         I am a Ph.D. student at the Finance Department of the Stockholm School of Economics.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I apply a range of  quantitative methods to comprehensively investigate the role of shareholders in the governance.

         Please reach out to collaborate 😃
     design: